pagantis/prestashop/Documentation/configuration.md

 ## :house: Access

-To access to Pagantis admin panel, we need to open the prestashop admin panel and follow the next steps:
+To access to Clearpay admin panel, we need to open the prestashop admin panel and follow the next steps:

 1. Click on : Modules and Services => Modules and Services
 ![Step 1](./prestashop_installation_1.png?raw=true "Step 1")

-2. Type Pagantis in the search field then click on  Configure
+2. Type Clearpay in the search field then click on  Configure
 ![Step 2](./prestashop_configuration_2.png?raw=true "Step 2")

-3. Pagantis
+3. Clearpay
 ![Step 3](./prestashop_configuration_3.png?raw=true "Step 3")

 ## :clipboard: Options